avishekdutta14/downstream_paprica/README.md

 Certain modifications are done to enzyme_view.py to adapt with latest version of pandas.
 This script helps to name the EC numbers and also extracts the genes related sulfur and nitrogen cycle.
 There might be other enzymes related to sulfur and nitrogen cycle.
 You can also modify the script accordingly to include these enzymes.
-The input for this script is the combine_edge_results.py script (filename.ec_tally.csv) and enzyme_final.csv (present in the repository).
+The input for this script is the output from combine_edge_results.py (for older versions) or paprica-combine_results.py (for paprica v0.7.0)  script (filename.ec_tally.csv) and enzyme_final.csv (present in the repository).
 Copy the script in the folder containing filename.ec_tally.csv and enzyme_final.csv in paprica output folder and run as: python enzyme_view_v2.py